-In just its second year of operation, the ARA Historical Novel Prize is worth a total of $100,000 in prize monies.
-The Prize will award $50,000 to the Adult category winner, with an additional $5,000 to be awarded to each of the remaining two shortlisted authors.
+The ARA Historical Novel Prize is worth a total of $100,000 in prize monies.
+The Prize will award $50,000 to the Adult category winner, with $5,000 awarded to each of the two shortlisted authors.
 In the Children and Young Adult (CYA) category, the winner will receive $30,000, while the two shortlisted authors will receive $5,000 each.

 The ARA Historical Novel Prize has been made possible through the generous patronage of ARA Group.
-The ARA Group, and its Founder, Executive Chair and Managing Director Edward Federman, are committed to supporting the arts and literature.
+The ARA Group, and its Founder, Executive Chair and CEO, Edward Federman, are committed to supporting the arts and literature.

-ARA Group Founder, Executive Chair and Managing Director — and patron of the arts — Edward Federman said, “I congratulate Jock Serong and Katrina Nannestad on winning the 2021 ARA Historical Novel Prize.
+Edward Federman said, “I congratulate Tom Keneally and Katrina Nannestad on winning the 2022 ARA Historical Novel Prize.
 It has been a pleasure to be involved in making a long-lasting contribution to the arts, particularly to the historical fiction genre that has not always received the attention it rightly deserves.”

-“We’re hopeful the new CYA category and additional funding for the ARA Historical Novel Prize will not only make a considerable difference to the lives of the winning authors, but also shine a light on the historical fiction genre and the work of all entrants across Australia and New Zealand,” said Federman.
+“Our hope is that the ARA Historical Novel Prize will not only make a considerable difference to the lives of this year’s winning authors, but also shine a light on the historical fiction genre and the work of all entrants across Australia and New Zealand,” said Federman.

 About the ARA Historical Novel Prize